PythonCharmers/python-future/README.rst

         greet(name)

-    This is Python 3 code that, although syntactically valid on Python 2, is actually semantically incorrect.
+    This is Python 3 code that, although syntactically valid on Python 2, is semantically incorrect.
 On Python 2, it raises an exception for most inputs; worse, it allows arbitrary code execution by the user for specially crafted inputs.

-    Almost every output of ``2to3`` will need modification to provide backward compatibility with Python 2. ``future`` is designed for just this purpose.
+    This is not an isolated example; almost every output of ``2to3`` will need modification to provide backward compatibility with Python 2.
+    ``future`` is designed for just this purpose.

+    ``future`` contains a script called ``futurize`` that is based on ``lib2to3`` and ``lib3to2`` and a select set of their fixers.
+    ``futurize`` is designed to turn Python 2 (or Python 3) code into code that is compatible with both platforms.

 :Q: Can't I maintain a Python 2 codebase and use 2to3 to automatically
     convert to Python 3 in the setup script?

-:A: Yes, this is possible, but then your actual working codebase will be
+:A: Yes, this is possible, and was originally the approach recommended by
+    Python's core developers, but has big drawbacks.

-    stuck with only Python 2's features (and its warts) for as long as you need to retain Python 2 compatibility.
+    First, your actual working codebase will be stuck with only Python 2's features (and its warts) for as long as you need to retain Python 2 compatibility.
 This may be at least 5 years for many projects.

     This approach also carries the significant disadvantage that you cannot apply patches submitted by Python 3 users against the auto-generated Python 3 code.
 (See